home-iq/dev-team-stats-tracker/docs/error-formatter.md

 - `executionUrl`: The URL to the workflow execution
 - `cleanErrorMessage`: The parsed, human-readable error message
 - `closeID`: The Close CRM ID retrieved from the workflow execution data
+- `callLog`: The updated call log with error information

 This expanded output format allows downstream nodes to access individual components of the error data for custom processing, logging, or integration with other systems.